December 27, 2025 (4mo ago) — last updated March 14, 2026 (1mo ago)

 A Snapshot of Life’s Core Categories

-This is a starting point.
-Your journey through each area will be unique, full of lessons and opportunities.
+This table is a starting point.
+Your journey through each area will be unique and adaptable.

 A Framework for Understanding Your Journey